dickhardt/hardt-xauth-protocol/draft-hardt-xauth-protocol.md

 # Grant and AuthZ Life Cycle

+\[Editor: straw man for life cycles.]

 **Grant life Cycle**

-The Client can create, read, update, and delete Grants.
-Grants persist until deleted, or another Grant is created for the same GS, Client, and User tuple.
+The Client MAY create, read, update, and delete Grants.
+A Grant persists until it has expired, is deleted, or another Grant is created for the same GS, Client, and User tuple.

 At any point in time, there can only be one Grant for the GS, Client, and User tuple.
 When a Client creates a Grant at the same GS for the same User, the GS MUST invalidate a previous Grant for the Client at that GS for that User.

-**AuthZ Life Cycle**
+**Authorization Life Cycle**

-\[Editor: what is the life cycle of a granted access token and AuthZ URI relative to a Grant?
-Issued claims will live past the Grant life cycle.]

-\[Editor: ]

-\[Editor: confirm we can only have one Grant outstanding at a time.]

-\[Editor: confirm the GS cannot expire a Grant.]
+Authorizations are OPTIONALLY included in a Grant Response "authorization" Object ({{ResponseAuthorizationObject}}), and are represented by an AuthZ URI.
+If an AuthZ URI is included, the Client MAY refresh, update, and delete Authorizations.

+An Authorization will persist independent of the Grant, and persist until invalidated by the GS per GS policy, or deleted by the Client.

 # GS APIs